CrayLabs/SmartSim/README.md

   character(len=255), dimension(1) :: inputs
   character(len=255), dimension(1) :: outputs

   !
-Construct the keys used for the specifiying inputs and outputs in_key = "mnist_input" out_key = "mnist_output"
+Construct the keys used for the specifying inputs and outputs in_key = "mnist_input" out_key = "mnist_output"